DawsonMyers/geo-cli/Readme.md

             geo update
             geo update --force
     uninstall
       Remove geo-cli installation.
 This prevents geo-cli from being loaded into new bash terminals, but does not remove the geo-cli repo directory.
 Navigate to the geo-cli repo directory and run 'bash install.sh' to reinstall.
         Example:
             geo uninstall
     analyze [option or analyzerIds]
       Allows you to select and run various pre-build analyzers.
 You can optionally include the list of analyzers if already known.
         Options:
             -a
                 Run all analyzers
             -
                 Run previous analyzers
-            -b
-                Run analyzers in batches (reduces runtime, but is only supported in 2104+)
+            -g
+                Run run GW-Linux-Debug pipeline analyzer.
+            -i
+                Run analyzers individually (building each time)
         Example:
             geo analyze
             geo analyze -a
             geo analyze 0 3 6
     id
       Both encodes and decodes long and guid ids to simplify working with the MyGeotab API.
 The result is copied to your clipboard.
 Guid encoded ids must be prefixed with 'a' and long encoded ids must be prefixed with 'b'
         Options:
             -o
                 Do not format output.